Estimated reading time: 3 minutes

 Lastly, the agreement outlines how to add, remove, or replace a partner.
 It also explains how the partnership ends if needed.
 Together, these terms protect each partner’s interests and ensure smooth daily operations.

-Why a Partnership Agreement Matters
+Why the Partnership Agreement Matters

 Without a written agreement, partnerships rely on default legal rules.
 These rules may not meet your business needs.
-Therefore, a custom partnership agreement gives more control and flexibility.
+Therefore, a custom agreement gives more control and flexibility.

 It also improves accountability and ensures all parties remain aligned.
 When challenges arise, the agreement serves as a clear reference point.
 This structure helps solve problems quickly and fairly.
 As a result, trust and collaboration grow over time.